 The Nurse Practitioner Post-Master’s Certificate in Psychiatric Mental Health

 The post-MSN certificate in psychiatric mental health is a part-time program that requires the completion of 27 credits including clinical hours and lab components.
-This program includes five onsite workshops for clinical orientation and the full on-campus advanced health assessment course.
-There is also an onsite residency at the end of the program.
+This program includes seven onsite workshops for clinical orientation and the full on-campus advanced health assessment course.
+There are also two onsite residencies during the program.
 The curriculum for the graduate certificate in psychiatric mental health is very similar to that of the MSN program, with courses such as diagnostic reasoning, neuro-psychopharmacology, and introduction to interprofessional practice for the psychiatric mental health nurse practitioner.

 Applicants to this program must be registered nurses and have a master’s degree in nursing with a GPA of 3.0 or higher.
 Prerequisites to the post-master’s certificate include graduate-level pharmacology and pathophysiology.
 Students who have not completed these courses can take them within one year of beginning the program, earning at least a B (87 percent or higher) on the competency exams for the courses.
 Students can also provide proof of current APRN certification and 500 hours of APRN practice within the previous year to be exempt from these prerequisites.
 GRE scores are not required to apply, but administration reserves the right to request an interview or GRE exam if necessary.